netdata/netdata/docs/monitor/enable-notifications.md

 Netdata offers two ways to receive alert notifications on external platforms.
 These methods work independently _or_ in parallel, which means you can enable both at the same time to send alert notifications to any number of endpoints.

 Both methods use a node's health alerts to generate the content of alert notifications.
-Read the doc on [configuring alerts](https://github.com/netdata/netdata/blob/master/docs/monitor/configure-alarms.md) to change the preconfigured thresholds or to create tailored alerts for your infrastructure.
+Read our documentation on [configuring alerts](https://github.com/netdata/netdata/blob/master/health/REFERENCE.md) to change the preconfigured thresholds or to create tailored alerts for your infrastructure.

 Netdata Cloud offers [centralized alert notifications](#netdata-cloud) via email, which leverages the health status